 Gender, Science, Technology and Environment - genderSTE

-It is the first Targeted Network approved by the COST Committee of Senior Officials.
-The kick off meeting was held on 28 November 2012.
+It was the first Targeted Network approved by the COST Committee of Senior Officials.
+It kicked off on 28 November 2012, ending in November 2016.

-The main objective of genderSTE is to promote a better integration of gender dimensions in science and technology at three main levels:
+The main objective of genderSTE was to promote a better integration of gender dimensions in science and technology at three main levels:

 - Promoting women’s careers in science and technology through structural change of institutions (as recommended by the European Commission) by disseminating existing research and practice;

 - Promoting a better integration of gender in the content of science, research and technology, by dissemination existing research on the topic, i.e. the EU-US Gendered Innovations project;

 - Identifying gender dimensions relevant to environment-related Horizon2020 Grand Challenges and to the JPI Urban Europe.

 - The lack of implementation of previously-elucidated gender in science and technology roadmaps and best practice guidelines throughout many COST countries, in two specific and interrelated aspects: structural change of institutions for promoting women’s careers; integration of sex and gender analysis in the content of research and technology.